khulnasoft/ThreatMatrix/docs/source/Advanced-Configuration.md

 ./start prod up --multi-queue
 ```

 This functionality is not enabled by default because this deployment would start 2 more containers so the resource consumption is higher.
-We suggest to use this option only when leveraging IntelX massively.
+We suggest to use this option only when leveraging ThreatMatrix massively.

 #### Queue Customization

 It is possible to define new celery workers: each requires the addition of a new container in the docker-compose file, as shown in the `multi-queue.override.yml`.

-Moreover IntelX requires that the name of the workers are provided in the `docker-compose` file.
+Moreover ThreatMatrix requires that the name of the workers are provided in the `docker-compose` file.
 This is done through the environment variable `CELERY_QUEUES` inside the `uwsgi` container.
-Each queue must be separated using the character `,`, as shown in the [example](https://github.com/khulnasoft/IntelX/blob/master/docker/multi-queue.override.yml#L6).
+Each queue must be separated using the character `,`, as shown in the [example](https://github.com/khulnasoft/ThreatMatrix/blob/master/docker/multi-queue.override.yml#L6).

-One can customize what analyzer should use what queue by specifying so in the analyzer entry in the [analyzer_config.json](https://github.com/khulnasoft/IntelX/blob/master/configuration/analyzer_config.json) configuration file.
+One can customize what analyzer should use what queue by specifying so in the analyzer entry in the [analyzer_config.json](https://github.com/khulnasoft/ThreatMatrix/blob/master/configuration/analyzer_config.json) configuration file.
 If no queue(s) are provided, the `default` queue will be selected.

 #### Queue monitoring

-IntelX provides an additional [flower.override.yml](https://github.com/khulnasoft/IntelX/blob/master/docker/flower.override.yml) compose file allowing IntelX users to use [Flower](https://flower.readthedocs.io/) features to monitor and manage queues and tasks
+ThreatMatrix provides an additional [flower.override.yml](https://github.com/khulnasoft/ThreatMatrix/blob/master/docker/flower.override.yml) compose file allowing ThreatMatrix users to use [Flower](https://flower.readthedocs.io/) features to monitor and manage queues and tasks

 If you want to leverage it, you should add the option `--flower` when starting the project.
 Example: